 The seller ratings calculation

 We want our seller ratings to accurately represent the quality of a seller in a given country.
 As stated above, we may use a variety of sources to achieve this goal.

 Troubleshooting store ratings

 Below are some common issues that you might encounter with seller ratings.

 If you've found ratings you believe to be incorrect, you'll need to contact the site which hosts the ratings to resolve the matter.
 You can't respond to individual seller reviews through Merchant Center.
 To respond to a seller review, go to the seller rating website and respond to the seller review.
 Currently, we don't display merchant responses to seller reviews.

 If you believe seller ratings from a different store are appearing with your products, make sure that your store name and registered domain in your Merchant Center account are different from the other store on the third party seller rating websites.
 If this information matches and you're unable to make changes, please contact us to investigate this further.

 My seller ratings aren't appearing

 Reviews aren't added in real-time, so you may notice a delay between receiving a new review and its addition to your rating.
 The same is true when a review is removed from a seller rating website.
 If you notice your reviews have stopped appearing, make sure that the store name and registered domain match in your Google Merchant Center account and third party seller rating websites.
-You can update your store name and website URL in Merchant Center.
+You can update your store name and website URL in the Merchant Center.
 Learn more about how to set up your account

 For ratings to appear in a particular country, your business needs enough unique reviews for the country within the last 12 months to allow us to confidently calculate a seller rating score.
 The number of reviews needed can vary by merchant, but most merchants are able to obtain a rating after collecting 100 or more eligible reviews (for example, post-fulfillment reviews, sometimes denoted by websites of review partners as “verified” or “post purchase”).